DynamicGenetics/Epicosm_legacy/README.md

 You will need your own Twitter API credentials by having a developer account authorised by Twitter,
 and generating the required codes.
 Please see Twitter documentation for how to do this.

-Once these three files are ready, execute runner.sh with the command:
+Once these three files are ready, run Twongo Docker Launcher by double clicking it,
-/bin/bash runner.sh
+(you might need to provide permission), or it can be run on the command line:
+./Twongo\ Docker\ Launcher
 and you will be guided through the process.
 Once complete, a docker container will be permanently running, and the status of this can be seen using the command. docker ps